mikeplis/fleaflicker-import/README.md

 # fleaflicker-import

-This is a command lin script that can be used to import your player rankings to Fleaflicker
+This is a command line script that can be used to import your player rankings to Fleaflicker

 # Dependencies